 We carry out annual audits of factories that produce goods for Matalan.
 These audits check that our standards for health and safety are being met.

-In 2021, an audit of a factory in Turkey found that a new building that was being used to produce goods did not meet fire safety standards and, as a result, posed a risk to workers.
+was being used to produce goods did not meet fire safety standards and, as a result, posed a risk to workers.